statbiophys/NoisET/README.md

 import noisets
 ```

-NoisEttes can be installed using python pip. (not yet allowed!)
+NoisEts can be installed using python pip. (not yet allowed!)

 ```console
 pip install noisets